Part of the FINBOROUGH150 celebrations

 Sunday and Monday evenings at 7.30pm.

-Performance Length: Approximately two hours including one interval of fifteen minutes
+Performance Length: 1 hour 45 minutes including one interval of fifteen minutes.

 Tickets £18, £16 concessions